 Although a little uneven, Don’t Cry, Girl is still a lot of fun.
 And JManga’s now got another Yamashita title up—Mo’some Sting—which I will definitely be checking out!

-MELINDA: Okay, now I’m giggling thanks to just the bit of dialogue you quoted!
+MJ: Okay, now I’m giggling thanks to just the bit of dialogue you quoted!
 Silly manga is not always to my taste, but this sounds like far too much fun to pass up!

 MICHELLE: I think it’s just the right kind of silly.
 Once again, I find myself thanking JManga for offering something it’s very unlikely we would’ve been able to get in English otherwise.
 New est em, new Tomoko Yamashita… could new Saika Kunieda (Future Lovers) be next?
 One can only hope!

-MELINDA: That’s worth some hope, indeed!
+MJ: That’s worth some hope, indeed!